Alzheimer's and Dementia Activities for Fun

 Activities Designed For Your Loved Ones

 Alzheimer's disease and other forms of dementia are on the rise.
 Engaging in stimulating activities is vital to a person who suffers from dementia.
 A variety of entertaining activities can help an individual become more involved and sociable.
 Exercising, solving puzzles, or going for a scenic drive can help a person reconnect with life.
-I currently work at Autumn Years, a memory care facility for the elderly.
+I used to work at Autumn Years, a memory care facility for the elderly.
 It is our goal to provide activities that are entertaining and stimulate the mind.
 Each day is a new opportunity to enjoy a peaceful atmosphere where we can socialize and learn.
 Many activities are simple everyday tasks that can be transformed into a creative and fun activity.

 Expanding Impact of Alzheimer's Disease and Dementia